New World Translation: Overall review

-In its review of Bible translations released from 1955 to 1985, The HarperCollins Bible Dictionary listed the New World Translation among the major modern translations.

-In 1982, Pentecostal theologian Gordon Fee and Douglas K. Stuart in their How to Read the Bible for All Its Worth refer to the New World Translation as being an "extremely literal translation" filled with "heretical doctrines".
-In 1985, Alan Stewart Duthie responded to the assertion by Fee & Stuart that the NWT is "filled with the heretical doctrines of this cult", stating that although "there are some heretical doctrines to be found ... [it] does not reach even 0.1% of the whole, which is very far from 'full.
+In 1982, Pentecostal theologian Gordon Fee and Douglas K. Stuart, in their How to Read the Bible for All Its Worth, called the New World Translation "an extremely literal translation filled with the heretical doctrines of this cult".
+In 1985, Alan Stewart Duthie responded to the assertion, saying that although "there are some heretical doctrines to be found ... [it] does not reach even 0.1% of the whole, which is very far from 'full.
 Duthie adds "if your purpose is to study the Bible in detail [...] then you can be recommended to use NJB or NAB for their accessibility and commentary features, or study edition of other translations.
 If your study interest is more in the original wording, then you could use RSV or NWT or NASV".

+In its review of Bible translations released from 1955 to 1985, The HarperCollins Bible Dictionary (1996) listed the New World Translation among the major modern translations.

 In October 1996, James B. Parkinson compared various translations and gave scores for accuracy for 30 Old Testament translations and 51 New Testament translations.
 Parkinson gave a score of 76 to the NWT Old Testament (1960).
 For the New Testament he gave the NWT (1950) overall: 75, manuscripts: 99 and translation: 66.5.
 He scored the Kingdom Interlinear Translation (1985) overall: 80, manuscripts: 99 and translation: 73.5.
 Parkinson stated, "the Jehovah's Witnesses' New World Translation (NWT, 1950) offers a relatively accurate translation from a different theological perspective.
 Like Rotherham, though, it is often not smooth reading."